Why Is My Cat Peeing Outside The Litter Box?

-Assuming that it is not a medical condition, and that your cat is just being vengeful or lazy or fighting with another cat and just acting up, let’s review the basics for litter box management to hopefully stop your cat from being naughty!
+Lastly maybe your cat is just being vengeful or lazy and just acting up, let’s review the basics for litter box management to hopefully stop your cat from being naughty!

 Using The Right Litter

-That said, some pet parents have had to resort to specialized litters that specifically address the issue with success, such as with Dr. Elsey’s Cat Attract Litter or the Cat Attract Additive that can be sprinkled on to any litter in order to seduce the cat to use the litter box – supposedly it has a “catnip” quality that calms the cat and draws it to the box.
+Some pet parents have had started to use specialized litters that specifically address the issue with a good successrate, such as Dr. Elsey’s Cat Attract Litter or the Cat Attract Additive that can be sprinkled on to any litter in order to seduce the cat to use the litter box – supposedly it has a “catnip” quality that calms the cat and draws it to the box.
 Worth a try for stubborn situations!

 There are also some special training litters just for kittens who sometimes need a little help in reinforcing good litter habits.